bibi21000/FernetFile/README.md

         data = ff.read()
 ```

-## Or the fast and furious FernetFile with zstd compression
+## Or compress and crypt them with pyzstd

 ```
     pip install fernetfile[zstd]